 The Boston University (BU) Sydney Internship offers a work experience combined with course work on Australia's dynamic history and its contemporary culture and place in the modern world.
 Internship areas include advertising and public relations, arts and arts administration, business and economics, film, radio and television, health and human services, hospitality administration, journalism and politics.
 Fall, spring, and summer programs are available.
 Housing is furnished at the BU Sydney Center.

-Dominican Republic—The Center for International Educational Exchange (CIEE) offers a program at the Pontificia Universidad Catolica Madre y Maestra in Santiago, Dominican Republic, for Spanish language and Caribbean area studies.
+Dominican Republic—The Council on International Educational Exchange (CIEE) offers a program at the Pontificia Universidad Catolica Madre y Maestra in Santiago, Dominican Republic, for Spanish language and Caribbean area studies.
 Students may participate in the program in either the fall or spring semesters.
 Housing is with families.

 Belgium—Students interested in European studies or international relations may choose to do a semester-long political internship with an English-speaking member of the European Union (EU) in Brussels.
 Knowledge of French is not required although a French class is offered.
 Students may opt between home stays or sharing an apartment with other international students or Belgian students.
 This program is administered by Educational Programmes Abroad (EPA).

 Czech Republic—The Council on International Educational Exchange (CIEE) hosts Central European Studies at Charles University and the Film and Television School of the Academy of the Performing Arts in Prague.
 A background in European studies is recommended, i.e., history, sociology, economics, political science, language or literature.
 Most courses are taught in English.
 Students are required to take one Czech language course including two weeks of intensive language training during orientation.
 Housing options include homestays, residence halls, or apartments.
 This program is offered in the fall and spring semesters.